onosproject/sdran-docs/install.md

 	touch $@
 ```

-**Notice the IP addresses configuration for the enb interface and the routing rule associated to it, those will be later explained in the case of a custom setup.**
+**These IP addresses are assigned to OMEC because they must be reachable by the NUC-OAI-CU/DU machine, so the oai-enb-cu component can communicate with the omec-mme component.
+More details about custom settings are explained in the [Custom Settings](#network-routes-and-ip-addresses).**

 ### Change the router networks

 In the cloned RiaB repository at the EPC-OMEC machine, edit the file located at path-to/sdran-in-a-box/resources/router.yaml, so the router Pod have its networks annotations to look like the lines below:

+*Note: The IP addresses prefix (i.e., 192.168.x.z) correspond to the prefix assigned to the same subnet where the whole setup is defined.
+In a custom setup, make sure these IP addresses subnet match too.*

 ```text
 …